Consider this your beauty periodic table or acid dictionary - whichever you’d prefer.

-However, they’re not all created equal; dosage, frequency of application, skincare concerns and layering practices are all key to achieving the best results – using them can literally be an exact science.
+However, they’re not all created equal; dosage, frequency of application, skincare concerns and layering practices are all key to achieving the best results, so using them can literally be an exact science.

 Glycolic acid is derived from sugar cane and is the smallest AHA molecule, which means it can penetrate deeper into the skin and can cause change (and irritation) fast as a result.
 When used correctly though, glycolic can even skin tone and soften the signs of ageing.